 Friday Night Live (FNL) is a statewide organization that addresses underage substance abuse.
-At YLI, we take a social justice lens to the work, shifting the focus from individual behaviors to the larger patterns of injustice that target young, low-income people of color, and encourage unhealthy behaviors.
-By helping youth identify issues in their communities, conduct research, and implement media and policy campaigns, YLI doesn’t simply deter young people from substance abuse — we help to shape powerful advocates who create lasting change in their communities.
+At yli, we take a social justice lens to the work, shifting the focus from individual behaviors to the larger patterns of injustice that target young, low-income people of color, and encourage unhealthy behaviors.
+By helping youth identify issues in their communities, conduct research, and implement media and policy campaigns, yli doesn’t simply deter young people from substance abuse — we help to shape powerful advocates who create lasting change in their communities.

-- Venetia Valley School — Anna Salem
+- Venetia Valley K-8 School — Laura Hay

 FNL youth leaders played a key role in passing Social Host Ordinances in the City of Novato — and then county-wide — which hold adults responsible for underage drinking in their homes.
-A key contribution was a restorative justice approach for youth caught drinking and/or using illegal substances, covered in this Marin Independent Journal article and this YLI blog post.
+A key contribution was a restorative justice approach for youth caught drinking and/or using illegal substances, covered in this Marin Independent Journal article and this yli blog post.

 Other campaigns include:

 Programs are open to all youth at each site, and youth are welcome to join at any time.
 Interested youth can reach out to the site coordinator.
-Each chapter meets twice weekly at their school site during the school year.
+Each chapter meets weekly at their school site during the school year.